Recently, I created a post on Instagram regarding fact fluency and timed tests.

 The simplest answer is math facts, but with timed tests the child is strictly relying on memorization.
 Memorization of facts is rote learning; pulling information from memory with speed.
 There is no time to make deep conenctions.
 The child is pulling an answer from their mental filing cabinet due to repetition with that particular fact.
 There were many cases where a child who struggled in my class to conceptually understand math content would then score an A on a timed test because the two tasks required a different level of understanding.
 Memorization is the most basic level of learning.
 What’s more important…memorizing the date of the War of 1812 or understanding the causes and effects of that war?

 When I administered timed tests, we would collectively grade our assessments afterwards.
 It would baffle me how many students had to tangibly write out 100 subtracted by however many questions they missed to find their scores.
-Students that were getting A’s and B’s on a timed test had to then write out 100-12= 88 to calcuate their score on an assessment that is evaulating FLUENCY.
+Students that were getting A’s and B’s on a timed test had to then write out 100-12= 88 to calculate their score on an assessment that is evaluating FLUENCY.
 This proved to me that they were pulling directly from memorization and nothing else.

 What’s the alternative then?